How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Certificates of origin

 MPI requires certificates from the exporting country’s appropriate government body to clear numerous products imported into New Zealand.
-These certificates provide assurances concerning the animal’s or plant’s health and the safety of imported food.
+These certificates provide assurances regarding the health of the animal or plant and the safety of the imported food.

-If you need an import certificate, your product’s import health standard or the Importing Food Notice will tell you.
+If you need an import certificate, your product’s import health standard or the Importing Food Notice will indicate this requirement.

 Some products and countries may be eligible for electronic certificates.

 Traditionally, the certificates required for exportation have been provided on paper.
-However, these certificates have different security features depending on the export country.
+However, these certificates have different security features depending on the country of export.

 E-certificates are becoming increasingly widely used.
 These enable direct information interchange between the exporting and importing governments.
 This helps ensure the data’s accuracy and enhances border speed and efficiency.